Explore. Experience. Have Fun. It's the Mother Lode

 Children (4 & younger) + Museum Members Free

 Gold Country History in 3-Building Complex

-Guided tours of the museum are offered daily during open hours with a reservation at least two weeks in advance.
-Groups must be minimum six people and maximum 60 people.
-A tour lasts 90 minutes and costs the same as general admission group rate.
+Guided tours of the museum are offered daily during open hours with a reservation made at least two weeks in advance.
+Groups must be minimum of six and a maximum of 60 people.
+A tour lasts 90 minutes and costs $4 for adults and $2 for children.